dandisy/webcore/README.md

 if you want Webcore Front Page System themes & components sample code

-download in https://github.com/dandisy/themes (don't clone)
+download it in https://github.com/dandisy/themes (please don't clone!)

 then extract to your project root directory

 see https://github.com/dandisy/webcore-page for more info

-then run
+then

     composer require dandisy/webcore-menu:dev-master